apple patient

 What does this mean for users?

-The update of the vintage list is scheduled to take place on April 30th.
+The update to the vintage list is scheduled to take place on April 30th.
 This means that users will no longer be able to get repairs from Apple or authorized service providers.
-In the event of a problem, they will have to resort to independent service providers.
-Apart from a few exceptions, Apple's rule of thumb is to produce spare parts for devices for five years - but this period only starts when production of the respective device is discontinued.
-Only then is the customer forced to look for spare parts elsewhere.
+In the event of a problem, they will have to rely on independent service providers.
+With a few exceptions, Apple's rule of thumb is to produce replacement parts for devices for five years – however, this period only begins when production of the respective device ceases.
+Only then is the customer forced to look elsewhere for replacement parts.
 The official "Discontinued and Vintage Products" list can be found here. here.
 (Photo by Yastremska / Bigstockphoto)

 • Work From Home: Nomad launches new discount campaign